 Can I generate my own electricity for my electric car?

-If you have, or are thinking about purchasing an electric vehicle thanks to their green credentials, you might be disappointed to find that the electric grid they are charged from still relies significantly on fossil fuels.
+If you have, or are thinking about purchasing an electric car thanks to their green credentials, you might be disappointed by the fact that the electric grid they are charged from still relies significantly on fossil fuels.

-True, the use of renewables, including wind and solar, is on the up, with the grid becoming greener each year.
-But for some this isn’t enough, especially if there are savings to be made.
+True, the use of renewables - including wind and solar power - is on the up, with the grid becoming greener each year.
+But for some this isn’t enough, especially with growing concerns over the future of the environment.

-It turns out you can power your electric vehicle through electricity made at home, either through solar or wind power.
+Luckily, it turns out you can power your electric vehicle with electricity made at home, either through solar or wind power.
 Read on to find out how.

 Install solar panels and a charger